Hearing Loss and Tinnitus Support Groups

 In today's episode, we talk to leaders from three prominent hearing loss and tinnitus support groups, Tinnitus Hub, Hands & Voices, and the Association of Late Deafened Adults.
 Whether you are suffering from the effects of hearing loss or tinnitus personally, or have a child or loved one experiencing hearing-related issues, today's episode is a great place to start.
 These groups are filled with supportive, caring, like-minded individuals, and we can't wait to share their stories with you!

 In today's episode, we interview Hazel Goedhart of Tinnitus Hub, Janet DesGeorges of Hands & Voices, and Ken Arcia at ALDA.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Steve Taddei: In this month's episode, I wanted to take a step back and talk about some of the many organizations out there for people with hearing disorders.
 These groups provide so many invaluable resources.
 And I honestly think that they're underutilized simply because people aren't aware of them.
 So let's change that.